agungsptr/node-clean/README.md

    yarn install
    ```
 4. Copy `.env.example` to `.env`
-5. Setup `Mongodb`, for this you need to match your `Mongodb` to `.env` file.
-To doing that, please update this followings variable
+5. Setup `Mongodb`, for this you need to match your `Mongodb` to the `.env` file.
+To do that, please update the followings variable
    ```
-   - MONGO_HOST (your mongodb host, ex. localhost if using your local machine)
+   - MONGO_HOST (your MongoDB host, ex. localhost if using your local machine)
-   - MONGO_PORT (your mongodb port)
+   - MONGO_PORT (your MongoDB port)
-   - MONGO_DBNAME (database name, you need to create it firs in mongodb)
+   - MONGO_DBNAME (database name, you need to create it first in MongoDB)
-   - MONGO_USER (username to access your mongodb)
+   - MONGO_USER (username to access your MongoDB)
    - MONGO_PW (password for the user)
    ```
 6. Seed database